AlexGrytsai/EventSpawning/architectural_design.md

 - gateway and collectors are implemented as stateless services: they do not store state between requests, all data and events are stored in external systems (NATS, PostgreSQL).
 - Scaling is achieved by increasing the number of service replicas (replica count) via docker-compose (scale) or in Kubernetes (Deployment replicas).
 - Each gateway instance can receive events in parallel, load balancing is provided by an external load balancer or round-robin DNS.
-- collectors are scaled independently for Facebook and Tiktok streams, allowing flexible resource allocation depending on the load for each source.
+- collectors are scaled independently for Facebook and TikTok streams, allowing flexible resource allocation depending on the load for each source.

 #### Fault Tolerance

 - Persistent volumes are used for PostgreSQL and NATS: data is stored outside containers, ensuring data safety during container restarts or failures.
-- NATS JetStream supports message durability and ack/retry mechanics: events are not lost if collectors fail, at-least-once delivery is guaranteed.
+- NATS JetStream supports message durability and ack/retry mechanics: events are not lost if collectors fail, at-least-once-delivery is guaranteed.
 - collectors and gateway use idempotency when processing events: reprocessing the same event does not lead to data duplication.
 - All services implement readiness and liveness endpoints: the orchestrator (docker-compose or Kubernetes) monitors service health and restarts them in case of failures.
 - On shutdown, services process all "in-flight" events (graceful shutdown): they stop accepting new events and finish processing current ones.